Logo

 documentation can be downloaded from: http://www.mingw.org.

-Compiling net-snmp with MinGW requires GNU regex.
-A GNU regex package that
+Compiling net-snmp with MinGW requires GNU regex and libintl.
+Binaries and

 2. If SNMPv3 encryption capabilities or SHA authentication is required,